 Free School Meals

-More information regarding free school meals can be found on the North Yorkshire County Council website by clicking here.
+More information regarding free school meals for children in all year groups can be found on the North Yorkshire County Council website by clicking here.

 Government funding provides pupils in Year Reception, 1 and 2 with a school meal at no cost to the parent.
 School meals are healthy, tasty, social and fun and choosing a school lunch for your child will help save you up to £400 per year if you take up the offer.